irshu355/Android-WYSIWYG-Editor/README.md

  - Insert quotes.
- - Underline and Overline selections.
+ - Improve and add more callbacks.
- - Imrove and add more callbacks.
+ - Address the issues and feature requests from fellow devs.

 Contributions are much appreciated, feel free to fork and customize for your needs.